fohrloop/wakepy/DEV.md

 - At least of of the supported Python versions installed (see README.md and/or tox.ini).
 - pip >= 21.3 (for pyproject.toml support)

-Install in editable state with the `dev` extras:
+Install in editable state with the `dev` requirements:
 ```
 python -m pip install -r requirements/requirements-dev.txt -e .
 ```